 A Time for Memories

-After the birthday person has been pleasantly surprised and you’ve played a few icebreaker games to get everyone acquainted, turn the party into an open-mike event, where any guest who wants to may say a few words about the guest of honor.
+You can also turn the party into an open-mike event, where any guest who wants to may say a few words about the birthday girl.
 Kick things off yourself by sharing a special memory and by explaining why you wanted to give her a surprise party.
 Hire a photographer or recruit a teenager to go around snapping pictures of all the guests.
 After the party, make a photo album to give your friend to remember her party by.